syseleven/terraform-provider-sys11dbaas/docs/resources/database.md

 Read-Only:

 - `hostname` (String) DNS name of the database in the format uuid.postgresql.syseleven.services.
 - `ip_address` (String) Public IP address of the database.
-It will be pending if no address has been assigned yet.
+It will be 'Pending' if no address has been assigned yet.

 <a id="nestedatt--application_config--recovery"></a>
 ### Nested Schema for `application_config.recovery`